Uche05/ProductSalesAid/README.md

 ### Validation
 PEP8 - Python style guide checker imported - https://pypi.org/project/pep8/
-All code validated and where lines were showing as too long they were adjust.
+All code validated and where lines were showing as too long they were adjust which was fixed by adjusting code to where they nee to be.
 There are no issues to report from the linter of PEP8
 <img src="documentation/testingwithlinter1.png" alt="Testing Linter Page">

 ### Bugs